roshankanel/unit8project/README.md

 ## Future Product:
 GUI driven selection of portfolio and initial investment, desired growth % input, ML led analysis

+# API and Librearies
+## Load libraries and dependencies
+import os
+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt import hvplot.pandas
+## import alpaca_trade_api as tradeapi --> might not be needed
+from MCForecastTools import MCSimulation
+%matplotlib inline
+## This is a new library not used previously in the class
+import yfinance as yf
+from datetime import datetime, timedelta from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import precision_score

-Team thinking of a three part approach to the project that we can address based on time availability:
+# Team thinking of a three part approach to the project that we can address based on time availability:
 1. Single crypto portfolio Analyser (Prototype)
 2. Multi crypto portfolio analyser Analyser (MVP)
 3. World wide Multi crypto portfolio Analyser visualiser vs stock indices (nice to have)